Powered by GuardianMD

 In most places, you must be a licensed healthcare provider to start IV hydration.
 This means you must have the appropriate certification, training, and education.
 If you are not a healthcare provider, you can start IV hydration under the supervision of a licensed healthcare provider.
 This includes a licensed healthcare professional to administer the service, including nurses, nurse practitioners, physicians, or other healthcare professionals authorized to administer IV fluids and electrolytes.

-2. Hire a Medical Director
+2. Find a Medical Director

 A medical director with the skills and knowledge for clinical oversight and policy should oversee an IV hydration clinic.
 A medical director is a licensed physician who serves as a healthcare organization’s leader and chief medical officer.
 Their primary responsibility is to oversee the medical operations of the organization and ensure that patient care meets best practices, ethical standards, and regulatory requirements.